-- For work/material other than a thesis, students must submit a summary listing the title, abstracts, methods, and other such descriptive information. - · The summary may be in Japanese or English and must be written on A4-size paper. - · Follow your supervising instructor's instructions regarding submission format. - The work/material itself must be submitted to your supervising instructor. - · A cover sheet available at the Educational Affairs Division must be attached to the summary mentioned above.
-The cover sheet must be stamped with the supervising instructor's seal to indicate receipt of the actual work/material.
-The summary must be submitted to the Educational Affairs Division within the designated submission period.
+- For work/material other than a thesis, students must submit a summary listing the title, abstracts, methods, and other such descriptive information. - The summary may be in Japanese or English and must be written on A4-size paper. - · Follow your supervising instructor's instructions regarding submission format. - $\cdot\,$ The work/material itself must be submitted to your supervising instructor.

-4 Graduation Project submission period
+(4) Graduation Project submission period